GBIF-Europe/bold_sequence/README.md

 * GBIF URL: https://www.gbif.org/occurrence/1426521030
 * GBIF API: http://api.gbif.org/v1/occurrence/1426521030/verbatim

-## Mapping from BOLD API to GBIF IPT
+# Mapping from BOLD API to GBIF IPT

 Feedback on the proposed mapping using the issues tracker is most welcome!
+What would be the appropriate **measurementType** and **measurementMethod**?

 ### MeasurementOrFact :: http://rs.gbif.org/extension/dwc/measurements_or_facts.xml
 * measurementID = boldAPI:processid